johnshearing/beemocracy/Beemocracy2.0.md

 # Beemocracy2.0
-Decentralize Governance By Jury For Cardano Modeled After The Democracy Which Evolved In Honey Bee Society
+Decentralized Governance By Jury For Cardano Modeled After The Democracy Which Evolved In Honey Bee Society

 Code implementation is in the planning stages